 Mahiga is a wet mill (called a Factory in Kenya), and it was founded in 1962—four years after the co-op began.
 It might also be the most beautiful mill I’ve visited in Kenya.
 The drying tables are situated in a valley surrounded by native forest.
 Daniel Kingori, whom I knew so well from his time at Rukira, is continuing to capably manage at Mahiga.
-As did the previous manager, Daniel takes care to ensure that only red cherry is submitted to the mill and that wet parchment is properly sorted to remove the beans with a green hue.
-Additionally, he visits farmers in the nearby area provide advice and feedback to farmers on the conditions of their soil and how to manager their farms.
-This lot of peaberry sings on the cupping table!
+Daniel takes care to ensure that only red cherry is submitted to the mill and that wet parchment is properly sorted to remove the beans with a green hue.
+Additionally, he visits farmers in the nearby area provide advice and feedback to farmers on the conditions of their soil and how to manage their farms.
+This AA lot sings on the cupping table!

 Thank you for your interest in this coffee.
 With your help (buying it), we can collectively contribute to an improved and evolving coffee sector in Kenya!

 As with all our coffee, this green coffee was frozen immediately on arrival in Calgary, to preserve freshness.